 - Board composition.
-Focus should be maintained on the collective and individual skills of the Board, in the context of tenure and SSE's long-term growth, with support for transitions in membership. - Executive succession and talent pipeline.
-Positive challenge should continue surrounding the depth and breadth of succession plans for senior leadership, alongside work on internal and external talent pools. - Inclusion and diversity.
+Focus should be maintained on the collective and individual skills of the Board, in the context of tenure and SSE's long-term growth, with support for transitions - Executive succession and talent pipeline.
+Positive challenge should continue surrounding the depth and breadth of succession plans for senior leadership, alongside work on internal - Inclusion and diversity.
 The amplification of the inclusion and diversity agenda should be supported; assessing progress and identifying where targeted action is needed to deliver change.